I’m not sure which Super Bowl team is more “Christian”.

 I don’t personally know a single player on the Illinois football team, and when they lose, it used to make me super-grumpy.
 This is a problem, because a) it’s immature of me, and b) WE ALWAYS LOSE.
 (True story, a highlight of last year: Our punter punted it directly off the back of one of our own dudes.)

-And I still buy Illinois stuff, because I’m a fan.
-I take time to listen to the games, and I buy tickets and stickers and hats and stuff.
+And I still buy sports stuff, because I’m a fan.
+I take time to listen to the games, and I buy tickets at the Football Ticket Pad and stickers and hats and stuff.
 When you care, your resources follow.

 Anyway: God has a team.
 He aligns Himself with them.
 I suggest we do, too.